marcgg/marcgg.github.com/_posts/2017-01-23-ruby-to-s-to-str.md

 Calling `to_str` should return a string-like object, behaving just like a `String`.

 On the other hand when an object implements `to_str`, it has way more consequences as it means that it will return something that behaves like a string.
-It's basically saying that the class is not necesseraly a `String`, but it can be used in the same way.
+It's basically saying that the class is not necessarily a `String`, but it can be used in the same way.

 Because of this, the only class in Ruby core implementing `to_str` is `String`: